For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-If you have any further questions, please read our FAQ in the dropdown menu below.
-If that did not answer your question you can reach out to admissions-cs@uva.nl.
+If you have questions about application and admissions, please read our FAQ in the dropdown menu below.
+If the FAQ doesn't answer your questions, you can reach out to our Admissions Office via the following forms.

 • Do I have the appropriate background to apply for the programme of my choice?